ginopalazzo/spain-open-data/README.md

 # spain-open-data
 A list of Spanish open data resources.

 The goal of this list is to have a live directory of resources provided by public (add private sector?) administrations.
-It is organize by country (Spain), autonomous community (i.e Andalucía), province (Sevilla) and finally by city (Sevilla City), sorted by alphabet.
+It is organized by country (Spain), autonomous community (i.e Andalucía), province (Sevilla) and finally by city (Sevilla City), sorted alphabetically.

 ## Contents